-Risk 1) Risks associated with real estate investment Risk details Risk that the Group's business performance, etc. may be affected as a result of delays in the timing of sales recording and deterioration of profitability due to unexpected discovery of soil pollution, delays in obtaining permi and licenses, occurrence of additional construction work, and increases in construction and energy expenses.
+Risk 1) Risks associated with real estate investment Risk details Risk that the Group's business performance, etc. may be affected as a result of delays in the timing of sales recording and deterioration of profitability due to unexpected discovery of soil pollution, delays in obtaining permits and licenses, occurrence of additional construction work, and increases in construction and energy expenses.
 Main initiatives Decisions on the real estate investment/development business are made at the meetings such as the Management Committee or the Board of Directors of the Company or of group companies upon identifying, analyzing and evaluating risk in advance and considering risk taking or risk avoidance policies.
 Regarding the risk of an increase in construction expenses, the Company includes a certain amount of additional costs when acquiring land for development and carries out other measures.
 Following the acquisition of the land for development, the department in charge of the business ascertains the risk of any schedule delay and the state of construction costs.
 Should an especially important event occur, after deliberation by the Management Committee or the Board of Directors of the Company or group companies when necessary, the department shall respond to the issues.
 In addition, for businesses that are in progress and completed, the progress of each business is monitored, and the results are reviewed so that issues and trends, etc., for each business type are grasped and analyzed.
-Risk 2) Risks associated with strategic investment (M&A) and new businesses Risk details Risk that the Group's financial position and business performance, etc. may be affected if the Group fails to achieve profit growth or synergy expected by the target companies in which it invests in strategic investments (M&A).
+Risk 2) Risks associated with strategic investment (M&A) and new businesses Risk details Risk that the Group's financial position and business performance, etc. may be affected if the Group fails to achieve profit growth or synergy expected by the target companies in which it invests in strategic investments (M&amp;A).
 Risk that the Group's financial position and business performance may be affected due to the inability to execute business according to original plans or achieve synergies with group companies in new businesses and investments in new asset types.
-In executing strategic investment (M&A), factors such as the synergies with the Group's existing businesses, and business plans, financial details and contract-related matters of targeted companies shall be carefully examine and considered and strategic investment (M&A) shall be implemented when it is determined that this will contribute to the Group's business results in the future.
-In addition, after the M&A is executed, the Roard of Directors of the Group's business results in the future.
+Main initiatives In executing strategic investment (M&A), factors such as the synergies with the Group's existing businesses, and business plans, financial details and contract-related matters of targeted companies shall be carefully examined and considered and strategic investment (M&A) shall be implemented when it is determined that this will contribute to the Group's business results in the future.
+In addition, after the M&A is executed, the Board of Directors or the Management Committee shall regularly monitor the status of the integration process between the target company and the Group, management issues, and response policies.
 In considering new businesses, the Company carefully investigates and examines the synergies with the Group's existing businesses as well as business plans.
 A new business is commenced when judgement is made that it will contribute to the business performance of the Group in the future.
 After entering a new business, its performance is regularly monitored, and if deemed necessary to make modifications or a re-start, it will put to deliberation